christiangerbig/Trackertools/README.md

 ## User Stories

 - 404
-   - 404 page when I go to a page that doesn’t exist so that I know it was my fault
+   - 404 page when user goes to a page that doesn’t exist
-- 500
-   - Error page when the super team screws it up so that I know that is not my fault
 - Homepage
    - What the app is about.
 - Header
    - Links to access all tools and Link to Homepage
 - Footer
    - Links to my GitHub and LinkedIn
 - TonePortaStep
-   - Input fields for the calculation Links to About and Help
+   - Input fields for the calculation and links to About and Help
 - VolSlideStep
-   - Input fields for the calculation Links to About and Help
+   - Input fields for the calculation and links to About and Help
 - SearchFxCmd
-   - Input fields for the calculation Links to About and Help
+   - Input fields for the serch amd and links to About and Help
 - UsedFxCmd
-   - Input fields for the calculation Links to About
+   - Links to About
 - Contact
    - Form to send a message